johnricB/AttendanceMonitoringSystem/README.md

 <h2>Description</h2>
 Designing an attendance system for 7-Eleven involves creating a reliable and efficient solution to track and manage employee attendance.
-This system plays a crucial role in ensuring accurate payroll processing, compliance with labor regulations, and overall workforce management.
 <br />